10 bad habits you should quit for glowing skin

-Though you're most likely doing great things for your skin, you might be sabotaging it in ways you didn't realize.
+You're most likely doing great things for your skin, but you might be sabotaging it in ways you didn't realize.

-Tanning, drinking too much booze and smoking are all obvious mistakes you should avoid, but what about the seemingly innocuous, everyday things that pile up over time?
+Tanning, drinking too much alcohol and smoking are all obvious things you should avoid, but what about the seemingly innocuous, everyday things that pile up over time?

-Here are 10 bad habits you should quit *now* for a gorgeous, glowing complexion.
+Here are 10 bad habits that I had to quit for a clear, glowing complexion:

-Focus the majority of your diet on whole, nutrient-dense foods like leafy greens, healthy fats and organic protein.
-If you have a sweet tooth, grab a piece of fruit with some honey or a piece of dark chocolate to satisfy your sugar cravings.
+Since I have a sweet tooth, I opt for a piece of fruit with some honey, nice cream or a piece of dark chocolate to satisfy my cravings.

 Not hydrating enough